2025 Mainland Football Leagues: South Island League

 The 2025 Women's South Island League is the first full season, fourth season in total, of the second level of women's football in New Zealand, and the third season under the name Women's South Island League.

-This year the South Island League goes straight to the league phase with out the qualifying leagues.
+This year the South Island League goes straight to the league phase without the qualifying leagues.
 The is the culmination of the two regional federations, each of which provide teams to the Women's South Island League.
 The league will be a double round robin, with each team having a home and away tie against each other.

 The South Island League sits above the Canterbury Women's Premiership League Mainland Football and Southern Football, despite being run by New Zealand Football as part of the future New Zealand Women's National League.

 South Island League teams

 Nine team are competing in the leagues - all six teams from last season and 3 promoted teams.
 The three promoted teams are Halswell United, Nomads-Waimakariri United (NW United for short) and University of Canterbury.
 This is Halswell United and NW United's first season in the league, and it is University of Canterbury's second season in the league after not qualifying for last season league.